naveenb92/Instamojo.NET/README.md

 # Instamojo.NET

-Assists you to programmatically create and list Payment Requests on Instamojo in .NET.
+Assists you to programmatically create and list Payment Requests & Refunds on Instamojo in .NET.

+* Requires .NET 4.5 or higher
 * Requires Json.NET (7.0.1)
+* All operations are asynchronus

 ## Usage